 Beyond Notability Data Essays

 Taken together the data essays fulfil a key aim of the project: to experiment with interactive approaches to data recorded in our wikibase, a collection of 'linked data' about women's work in archaeology, history and heritage between 1870 and 1950.
-Emcompassing over 30,000 statements related to over 900 women, the wikibase forms major research output of the project.
+Encompassing over 30,000 statements related to over 900 women, the wikibase forms a major research output of the project.

 Suggested citation:

-Sharon Howard and James Baker, Beyond Notability Data Essays (https://beyond-notability.github.io/beyond-notability-observable-essays/, 2024)
+Sharon Howard and James Baker, Beyond Notability Data Essays (https://beyond-notability.github.io/beyond-notability-observable-essays/, 2025)